-Contracts are only needed when working with a GW employee or student when the individual is being paid for their services.
+If a performer is a GW employee or student, a contract is required if the individual is being paid for their services.

 Common examples of when contracts are needed: performances, guest speakers, DJs, catering, venue rentals, and travel services (e.g. buses, hotel).
 Failure to adhere to this guidance may be a violation of the Code of Student Conduct.